 Find out about the devolution deal and the West of England Combined Authority.

-Bath & North East Somerset, Bristol and South Gloucestershire councils voted to proceed with a devolution deal.
+Bath and North East Somerset, Bristol and South Gloucestershire councils voted to proceed with a devolution deal.

 As a result, the West of England Combined Authority was established in February 2017.